 Nicola won First Prize and Audience Prize for the Fulham Opera Robert Presley Memorial in 2017, and in 2014 she was nominated by Joseph Calleja, with whom she has performed in concert on a number of occasions, to attend the Salzburg Mozarteum where she won Second Prize in the Strauss Competition.
 A Drake Calleja Trust Scholar, Samling Scholar, Peace and Prosperity Trust Young Artist, and a Talented Unlimited Young Artist, Nicola has also received support from the Walter Hyde Memorial Trust, Malta Arts Scholarship, Ian Tomlin Scholarship and the Janatha Stubbs Foundation.
 Nicola has studied with international soprano Yvonne Kenny and continues to coach with Juliette Bisazza in Malta.
 At CSULB she studied with Shigemi Matsumoto, and has coached with Barbara Frittoli, Caroline Dowdle, Michael Lloyd, Jack Livigni, David Gowland, Marilyn Horne, Edith Wiens, and Roger Vignoles among others.

-Nicola has recently performed in the Opening Concert of the Malta Philharmonic Orchestra APS Summer Festival, the first concert since Covid lockdown which adhered to social distancing.
-Upcoming engagements include a performance of Forsi Hlomt…Discovering the Art of Maltese Song at the Teatru Manoel as part of their Toi Toi Education Programme, a solo recital with the Classique Foundation Music+ Festival, the role of Marzelline Fidelio in the Strada Stretta Concept/International Spring Festival, Soprano Solo in Joseph Vella’s Rewwixta with Festivals Malta, and Soprano Solo in Karl Fiorini’s Requiem-Kalendar with Valletta Cultural Agency Strada Stretta Concept.
+Nicola recently performed in the Opening Concert of the Malta Philharmonic Orchestra APS Summer Festival, the first concert since Covid lockdown which adhered to social distancing.
+Other engagements included a performance of Forsi Hlomt…Discovering the Art of Maltese Song at the Teatru Manoel as part of their Toi Toi Education Programme, a solo recital with the Classique Foundation Music+ Festival, the role of Marzelline Fidelio in the Strada Stretta Concept/International Spring Festival, Soprano Solo in Joseph Vella’s Rewwixta with Festivals Malta, and Soprano Solo in Karl Fiorini’s Requiem-Kalendar with Valletta Cultural Agency Strada Stretta Concept.
 In December she made her role debut as Mimì in La Bohème with Instant Opera, and in 2021 she will sing Madeline in the World Premier of Reuben Pace’s City of Humanity 2 – The Island Fortress.
-She recently recorded Puccini arias with the Malta Philharmonic under Gianluca Marciano and has sung excerpts of Gilda/’Rigoletta’ and Mimi/La Boheme’ for Maltese TV.
-She has just made her debut in Dubai and the UAE.
+Last year recorded Puccini arias with the Malta Philharmonic under Gianluca Marciano and sang excerpts of Gilda/’Rigoletta’ and Mimi/La Boheme’ for Maltese TV.
+She also made her debut in Dubai and the UAE.